Yonatan Tussa

 Community

 During my time at the University of Maryland and Montgomery College, I've had the pleasure of being involved in student life and community outreach.
 At MC, I served as President of Raptors Who Code and the Association for Computing Machinery (ACM), where I organized workshops, group projects, and paved the way for what would become MC's first hackathon.
 As a STEM Ambassador, I taught at local elementary schools, organized trivia, and helped coordinate a Nobel laureate presentation.
-I was also a member of the Student Activities Board, contributing to campus-wide programming and events.
+I was also a member of the Student Activities Board, contributing to activities and events.

 STEM Ambassador team Teaching at local schools